top of page

 Meet our Founder

-Dr. ‘Demi Fauziyyah earned her doctorate in Management of Public Health Services from the University of Maryland Global Campus, a Master of Public Health degree in Global Health from Emory University, and her bachelor’s degrees in Psychology and Biological Sciences from the University of Maryland Baltimore County.
+Dr. Adebo-Adelaja holds a doctorate in Management of Public Health Services from the University of Maryland Global Campus, a Master of Public Health in Global Health from Emory University, and a bachelor’s degree in Psychology with a minor in Biological Sciences from the University of Maryland, Baltimore County (UMBC).

 Demi